 QB Derek Carr was named the Raiders' starting quarterback heading into Week 1 last year, becoming the first rookie quarterback in franchise history to start in Week 1.
 Carr was leaned on heavily early in his career, completing the second most passes (348) by a rookie in NFL history.
-Praised for his poise and maturity as a young signal caller, Carr has already shown significant growth in a number of key areas as he looks to improve on his 5-16 record as an NFL starter.
+Praised for his poise and maturity as a young signal caller, Carr has already shown significant growth in a number of key areas and currently ranks sixth in the NFL in passer rating (104.3) and tied for third in passing touchdowns (19).
 Here is a brief look at Carr's career numbers through his first two seasons: